 You’re in ALL parts and genres of the Bible within an entire week.
 No getting bored spending a month (or two months) trying to slog through Leviticus, only to be defeated once again by confusion.
 The Old and New Testaments are interrelated and often quote each other.
 This method helps you naturally cross-reference.

-What methods of enjoying the Bible work for you?
-Perhaps you’ve given up on reading and understanding the Bible.
+What Bible study methods have you found work for you?
+Perhaps you’ve given up on trying to understand or get through the Bible.
 Maybe you could give it one more try and see what happens!